 41. Climate-friendly food

-A research project funded by Finland and managed by the Food and Agriculture Organization of the United Nations FAO provided more information on how small farmers could reduce agricultural greenhouse gas emissions.
+A research project funded by Finland and managed by the Food and Agriculture Organization of the United Nations FAO provided more information on how small farmers could reduce agricultural greenhouse gas emissions during 2012–2015.
 At the same time efforts are made to increase food production and improve its’ climate sustainability.
 The problems connected with the change were also reviewed.
 Introduction of the new methods was slowed down by problems concerning access to information, funding and land ownership.
 Many of the methods also required more workforce and acquiring it was difficult, especially for women.
 The lessons learned will help in the development and introduction of sustainable agriculture preventing climate change.
 The information collected in the study was also made available to international climate negotiators.

 Photo: FAO, graphics: Juho Hiilivirta